grade 4 writing and reading

-Here's an ode to the Negative Nancy in all of us!
-Your child will help choose a negative adjective to describe some bad musical performers, a great way to build vocabulary.
+Here's to the Negative Nancy in all of us!
+Your child will help choose a negative adjective to describe some bad musical performers and build vocabulary.

 By writing the story themselves, kids can learn to identify larger concepts and ideas in writing.

-Learn the power of strong adjectives!
-In this fun grammar sheet your child will build vocabulary thinking of more interesting adjectives to replace the simpler ones.
+In this fun grammar sheet your child will build his vocabulary thinking of more interesting adjectives to replace the simpler ones.

 Practice identifying parts of speech with some classic poetry!
 Invite your child to read and diagram this poem by Robert Louis Stevenson.

 Practicing poets can refine their sense of meter and rhythm with this worksheet about stressed and unstressed syllables.